hubber10/seldovia/_people/Bowen_Captain_Henry_Richard.md

 ---

-**HENRY RICHARD BOWEN**, son of David [Bowen](../_families/Bowen_Family.md), was born in Massachusetts in 1853.
+**HENRY RICHARD BOWEN**, son of David [Bowen](../_families/Bowen_Family.md), was born in Gloucester, Massachusetts in 1853.
 He came to Alaska as a sea captain in the late 1800s and brought a load of salt and barrels for the canneries in Kodiak.
 It was said that he was paid in shares in the Alaska Commercial Company.
 In 1880 a salting station of the Western Fur and Trading Company of San Francisco, operated at Karluk with Captain Bowen of Saint Paul (Kodiak) as the local superintendent.
 They also maintained a saltery at Kasilof.

 At one time he was in charge of all the Northern Commercial Company stores from Yakatat to Dutch Harbor. *Bowen believed that the